silentorb/marloth-story/books/fairytale/part2.md

 Wizard myself, or I would disintegrate you for your impudence.
 How is it that you are here?"

 "A door.
-I went through it."
+I went through one.
+I think ..."

 "Yes, and how did you find this door?"